 The King Center provides a competitive fellowship stipend, plus support for travel and research expenses.

-Applicants must hold or receive a PhD from an accredited university by the appointment start date.
-The PhD must have been received in the last three years.
+Applicants must have received a PhD from an accredited university in 2019, 2020, or in 2021 before the appointment start date.
 Visa sponsorship and work authorization is possible for successful applicants.

 Although all are welcome to apply, reviewers may give greater weight to applicants who do not currently hold a postdoctoral fellowship or tenure-track faculty position or to those with PhDs from institutions other than Stanford.
 Applicants should address their circumstances in their applications.